🎧 Real entrepreneurs. Real stories.

 In 2020, small business owners and entrepreneurs simultaneously faced a public health, economic, and management crisis.
 But through it all, they persevered.
 They found solutions and adapted to not just survive, but thrive.
-Now they are looking ahead to the future of their business, and the help they need from strategic advisors.

 To find out, the LivePlan team asked our community of small businesses and soon-to-be entrepreneurs to share how they’ve been impacted and their expectations for 2021.